 10. Don’t Underestimate Mobile-Friendly Features

 When users are on your website, be the ultimate guide to them.
 Hold their hand and make them walk through your territory enabling them to find what they need.
-Information like contact number, maps and directions, hours of operations, holidays, etc. should be easily visible on the front.
+Information like contact number, maps, and directions, hours of operations, holidays, etc. should be easily visible on the front.
 Coupons and discounts can add icing on the cake.
-Integration of contact number and maps should be done appropriately so that they works well with the phone or GPS of the device.
+Integration of contact number and maps should be done appropriately so that they work well with the phone or GPS of the device.
 Let users have an app like experience with your mobile website.

 11. Don’t Disconnect Desktop and Mobile Strategies

-Let users have a control on what they see and how they want to see it.
+Let users have a control over what they see and how they want to see it.
 Provide a quick connectivity between the traditional formatting and mobile formatting.
 Maintain this synergy across all pages displaying a link that allows users to choose toggle between desktop and mobile version.
 Think of leveraging the popularity of offline channels like TV, radio, or in-store advertising to let people know about your mobile presence.

 12. Don’t Turn a Deaf Ear to AMP (Accelerated Mobile Page)